International Study Center

 16c.
 If an applicant is accepted and has paid their deposit but receives a visa too late to begin classes on time, the applicant may defer to the next intake, if the exact same program is offered.
 If the same program is unavailable within 6 months of the deferral, the applicant will receive a full refund.
 All funds received will be applied to the next intake and will not be refunded.
 If the exact program is available within six months’ time and the applicant chooses not to defer, the applicant will forfeit the $3,000 deposit.

 All Students are subject to the rules of the University.
 The Student must assume full responsibility for compliance.
-For more information, view the University’s Student Policies and Procedures.
+Student Policies and Procedures for the University are available at https://www.baylor.edu/student_policies/.

 17a.
 By signing the Acceptance of Offer Form the Student is acknowledging they agree to adhere to University policies, including, but not limited to all housing, and rules including payment, withdrawal, and cancellation regulations at the University.
 Rules governing alcohol, tobacco, controlled drugs, and other serious offenses will be strictly enforced.
 International students in the U.S. must comply with both the letter and the spirit of the law in order to retain valid student visas.
 Violations of such laws/policies will render the Student liable for immediate dismissal from the program and repatriation to the home country, and possible legal prosecution for violation of the laws of the state or federal jurisdictions involved.
 No refund will be given in cases of suspension, expulsion or administrative separation.

 The Student may challenge decisions through established procedures for appeals.
-Appeals information for the University can be found on the Student Conduct Code page and for Study Group can be found in the Student Handbook.
+Information regarding the University’s appeals procedures is available at https://www.baylor.edu/Judicial_Affairs/index.php?id=952529.
+Information pertaining to the Study Group appeals process can be found in the relevant Student Handbook.

-All students are expected to arrive and start their program on the published arrival date for their program.
+All students are expected to arrive and start their program on the date listed on the I-20 as the Program Start Date.
 All late arrivals must be approved in advance and will be considered on a case by case basis.
 Deposits, tuition, accommodation costs, or other fees will not be prorated for late arrivals.
-An unapproved late arrival may result in the Student being unable to attend classes for the semester and/or enter the U.S. and may also require that the Student return to his/her home country until the next available term.
+An unapproved late arrival may result in the Student being unable to attend classes for the semester and/or enter the U.S. and may also require that the Student return to their home country until the next available term.

-Students living in University accommodations are required to abide by the Contracts, Terms and Conditions, and Guide to Community Living as outlined by the University’s Campus Living and Learning Department.
+Students living in University accommodations are required to abide by the Contracts, Terms and Conditions, and Guide to Community Living as outlined by the University’s Campus Living and Learning Department at https://www.baylor.edu/cll/index.php?id=872059.

 Payment for housing is due in full one week after the Student receives an invoice from the University.
 Invoicing will be delivered via the Student’s Baylor email address.
 Late housing payments or failure to pay housing costs may result in additional University fees.
 Payments and payment plans (if applicable) are subject to the policies of the University.
 The housing payment information for the Student’s program can be found on the Room Types & Rates page.

-21a1.
-The costs of housing, meals, insurance, general fees, and other Baylor University fees are billed by, and paid directly to, Baylor University’s Cashier’s Office (Student Financial Services) on the FAQ-Financials page.
+20a3.
+The costs of housing, meals, insurance, general fees, and other Baylor University fees are billed by, and paid directly to, Baylor University’s Cashier’s Office (Student Financial Services) on the FAQ Financials page.

 All students living in University housing are required to purchase a meal plan, the cost of which is included in the room and board fee.
 The Student will receive “The Everyday 50” meal plan, which includes unlimited meals three times per day, seven days per week, and $50 dining dollars for use at on-campus restaurants.
 Students may choose to increase their meal plan option but are not allowed to choose a less comprehensive meal plan than The Everyday 50.
 Specific information regarding available meal plans and meal plan cancellation can be found on the University Dining page.